Lucrezia-Cester/Light-Hearted-Docs/jupiterbook-files/Device Labels.md

 * software
 * tripod

-A picture of the device as outlined in section "Device Indentification Details" point 1 can be seen below.
+A picture of the camera and laser that make up the device box as outlined in section "Device Indentification Details" point 1 can be seen below.
 ![alt text](light-hearted-device.png)

 ## Clinical Investigation Requirements